mlk6450/kiss-csv/README.md

 ## Notes

-If you want to *really* keep it simple, add the following parameter to the make variable CPPFLAGS "-D MULTILINE_SUPPORT=0".
-Doing so disables the library's ability to distinguish if a csv element spans multiple lines due to an open paren.
-This will improve performance slightly and reduce complexity.
-Note, ./test will fail if this flag is used.
+If you want to *really* keep it simple, add the following parameters to the make variable CPPFLAGS:

+* "-D QUOTED_MULTILINE_SUPPORT=0"
+* "-D QUOTED_DELIMITER_SUPPORT=0"

+The first of these disables the library's ability to distinguish if a csv line spans multiple lines in the source file due to a paren escaped element.

+The second of these disables the library's ability to distinguish if a csv element contains an paren escaped dilimiter character.

+Adding either of these flag will slightly improve performance and reduce complexity.
+But NOTE, ./test will fail if they are used.